-Cognition and Brain Science entails the measurement of cognition and related mechanisms, including (but not limited to) attention, sensation and perception, working memory, episodic memory, cognitive control, language, metacognition, spatial cognition, and problem solving.
-Some faculty members' research interests include human cognitive neuroscience, measuring brain activity during cognition with electrophysiological or imaging techniques in persons with or without neurological dysfunction.
-The program is closely connected to faculty with interests in the Cognitive Aging program, including an emphasis on understanding effects of aging on cognitive mechanisms and how aging influences neural functioning and cognition, as well as with the Georgia State / Georgia Tech Center for Advanced Brain Imaging.
+Cognition and Brain Science entails the measurement of cognition and related mechanisms, including (but not limited to) attention, sensation and perception, working memory, episodic memory, cognitive control, language, metacognition, spatial cognition, mindfulness and problem solving.
+Some faculty members' research interests include human cognitive neuroscience, measuring brain activity during cognition with electrophysiological or imaging techniques in persons with or without neurological dysfunction and cognitive aging.
+The program is closely connected with the Georgia State / Georgia Tech Center for Advanced Brain Imaging.

 The School also has affiliations with members of the broader neuroscience community in Biomedical Engineering, Georgia State University, the University of Georgia, and brain imaging researchers at Emory University.